 The Recovery Plan recognises that the existing Living Zones in the Christchurch City Plan result in an unduly and unnecessarily complex planning environment.
-It directed a review of those zones by Christchurch City Council in order to give effect to the objectives of the Recovery Plan.
+It directed a review of those zones in order to give effect to the objectives of the Recovery Plan.

-The new Central City Living Zone is the result of that review.
+The new Central City Residential Zone is the result of that review.
 Its purpose is to provide an environment within which the vision of the Recovery Plan can be realised: an exciting and sustainable central city that attracts permanent residents to live, work and play in an environment that is safe, accessible to everyone and responsive to future changes.

-New Central City Living Zone
+New Central City Residential Zone

-The primary objective of the new Central City Living Zone (see the Appendix) is to balance:
+The primary objective of the new Central City Residential Zone (see the Appendix) is to balance: